-The Citizen Engagement Programme (CEP) was an empowerment and accountability programme aimed at improving the quality of health and education services through supporting citizens to monitor those services and engaging with service providers to address identified problems; as well as to generate evidence for policy and programme improvement at local and national levels.
+The Citizen Engagement Programme (CEP) was an empowerment and accountability programme in Mozambique which aimed to improve the quality of health and education services through supporting citizens to monitor those services and engaging with service providers to address identified problems; as well as to generate evidence for policy and programme improvement at local and national levels.
 The programme aimed to provide:

 - Provision of information and citizen’s awareness raising regarding policies, rights and entitlements related to health and education service provision at primary and secondary levels (primary and secondary schools and health centres and rural/ general hospitals);